emekaokechukwudev/research-hub-test/README.md

 2. Create a MongoDB Database

-   Before proceeding, you need to create a MongoDB database named "researchhubdb" and a collection named "adminusers."
+   Before proceeding, you need to create a MongoDB database named 'researchhubdb' and a collection named 'adminusers.'
 You can install MongoDB locally or use a cloud-hosted MongoDB service.
 You can follow the MongoDB tutorial on [how to create a database](https://www.mongodb.com/basics/create-database) to set up the database.

 3. Start the backend server